Crusoe (TV series): Cast

 He is a friend (at least he claims to be) of the Crusoe family who takes an interest in Robinson's affairs.
 He agrees to lend the family money in exchange for being named godfather to Crusoe's two children.
 As the series progresses, it becomes clear that Jeremiah's interest in the Crusoe family is for his own gain.
 Jeremiah's deceased brother from whom he inherited his fortune is actually the biological father of Robinson Crusoe.
 He is then not the rightful heir to the Blackthorn fortune, instead it is Robinson Crusoe who should be the rightful heir.
-In 11 of 13 eps.
+He appears in 11 of 13 episodes.